awsdocs/amazon-transcribe-developer-guide/doc_source/create-custom-language-model.md

 You can use any of the preceding prefixes to access `file.txt`\.
 For more information on prefixes, see [Organizing objects using prefixes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-prefixes.html)\.

-When you use the [CreateLanguageModel](API_CreateLanguageModel.md) operation, you specify prefixes for your text data in the following fields:
+When you use the [CreateLanguageModel](API_CreateLanguageModel.md) API, you specify prefixes for your text data in the following fields:
 + `S3Uri` for the training data
 + Optional: `TuningDataS3Uri` for the tuning data

-Amazon Transcribe uses any object whose key matches one of the prefixes that you specify in a custom language model\.
+Amazon Transcribe uses any object whose key matches one of the prefixes you specify in a custom language model\.
 Amazon Transcribe returns an error for any file that matches a prefix and is not a plain text file\.

-You create a custom language model by providing prefixes to train a base model in either the console or the API\.
+You create a custom language model by providing prefixes to train a base model using either the console or the API\.

-## Creating a custom language model \(console\)<a name="create-console"></a>
+## Console<a name="create-console"></a>

-**To create a custom language model \(Console\)**
+**To create a custom language model using the console**

 To use the console to create a custom language model with the console, you must have your training data stored in an Amazon S3 bucket\.

-1. Sign in to AWS Management Console and open the Amazon Transcribe console at [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/)\.
+1. Sign in to the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/)\.

 1. In the navigation pane, choose **Custom language models**\.